working-group-two/engineering-blog/pages/blog/_posts/2020-08-21-building-software-for-a-telecom-core-network.md

 ## The product

-One of the most common complaints people have with their Voicemail service in Europe is that you have to call in to your Voicemail to hear your messages.
-In order to play the message you have to navigate through a slow voice menu using your dialpad.
+One of the most common complaints people have with their Voicemail service in Europe is that you have to call in to your Voicemail to listen to your messages.
+In order to play the message, you have to navigate through a slow voice menu using your dialpad.
 We believed this would be easy to improve.

 Our product idea was simple.
 When Alice leaves a voicemail message for Bob, Bob receives this message either as an audio file or as a speech-to-text transcript.